SAKE: Towards Editing Auditory Attribute Knowledge of Large Audio-Language Models: Results

 \subsection{Single Editing}

-The main results of different knowledge editing methods on SAKE are shown in Table~\ref{tab:single_main}.
+The main results of different editing methods on SAKE are shown in Table~\ref{tab:single_main}.
 Detailed results for each auditory attribute and relevant discussions are provided in Appendix~\ref{sec:appx_detailed_single}.

-\paragraph{Reliability.} For both LALMs, most editing methods achieve high reliability, with FT (LLM), i.e., fine-tuning the LLM backbone, consistently yielding the best scores.
-In contrast, I-IKE and IE-IKE perform poorly, reaching only 73.00\% and 40.58\% on DeSTA2.5-Audio, and 10.32\% and 8.00\% on Qwen2-Audio.
-Interestingly, I-IKE outperforms IE-IKE on both models despite the latter using additional auditory examples.
-We attribute this to LALMs’ limited in-context learning ability: they struggle to handle multi-audio inputs and leverage examples, unlike in LLMs~\citep{ike} and LVLMs~\citep{mmedit, vlkeb} where such methods are effective.
+\textbf{Reliability: Parameter-updating methods are almost perfectly reliable, while IKE variants underperform.} For all LALMs, parameter-updating methods (i.e., methods other than IKE variants) all achieve high reliability (mostly $\ge$95\% and often $\approx$100\%), showing their effectiveness in enforcing the edits.
+Among them, WISE consistently attains the best performance.
+In contrast, I-IKE and IE-IKE perform poorly.
+Interestingly, I-IKE outperforms IE-IKE on DeSTA and Qwen, despite the latter using additional auditory examples.
+We attribute this to those LALMs’ limited in-context learning ability: they struggle to handle \emph{multi-audio} inputs and leverage examples, unlike in LLMs~\citep{ike} and LVLMs~\citep{mmedit, vlkeb} where such methods are effective.

+\textbf{Generality: Enforcing edits does not guarantee consistent generalization beyond the edited instances.} Overall generality scores are consistently lower than reliability across all LALMs, indicating that successful edits on target instances do not readily extend to the equivalent neighborhoods.
+WISE and KE achieve the strongest average generality on DeSTA and AF, respectively, while FT (LLM) performs best on Qwen.
+Interestingly, FT (LLM) consistently outperforms FT (Audio) in average generality despite comparable reliability, suggesting that updating the LLM backbone yields better generalization than tuning the modality connector alone.
+We analyze the performances across types of generality in Sec.~\ref{sec:types_of_gen_loc}.

+\textbf{Audio Locality: Preserving unrelated auditory knowledge remains challenging for most editing methods.} No method consistently dominates across LALMs.
+On average, audio locality scores of the methods are lower than reliability and generality, indicating that enforcing auditory edits often interferes with unrelated auditory knowledge.
+FT (LLM) shows lower audio locality than FT (Audio), suggesting that editing different model components induces different levels of collateral effects in the auditory domain.
+Together with the generality results, these observations point to a trade-off between generalizing edited knowledge and preserving unrelated auditory knowledge.
+Although IKE variants do not achieve high reliability or generality, they preserve audio locality to a certain extent, likely because limited in-context learning capability constrains the propagation of the edits, albeit at the cost of weaker editing effectiveness.
+We discuss different types of audio locality in Sec.~\ref{sec:types_of_gen_loc}.